Rebecca Zeigler Mano, Director

 Dr. Cathrine Ziyomo is a Senior Scientist – Molecular Plant Breeder with the International Livestock Research Institute (ILRI) based in Nairobi.
 Her focus as a researcher is to improve the efficiencies of African plant breeding programs using the latest advances in technology.
 A USAP alum, Cathrine attained her PhD in Plant Genetics from the University of Minnesota.

 Clive Msipha, Education Matters Trustee

 Clive Msipha is the CEO and founder of Untu Capital Limited and also serves an Independent Non-Executive Director of a JSE listed African Rainbow Capital Investments Limited.
 A USAP alum, Clive is a Chartered Accountant and a CFA Charter-holder and holds an MBA from the University of Oxford.

 Mark Albertyn is a Mathematics teacher and the Deputy Headmaster at Hellenic Academy in Harare.
 He is also the co-founder of and helps run Makomborero; a non-profit that provides A-level and tertiary opportunities for Zimbabwean high-achieving, low-income A Level students at top private schools in Zimbabwe and then universities here and internationally.
-Mark lives is Harare with with five Laura and four young children.
+Mark lives in Harare with Laura and four children.